-Select the Enable option to enable the trigger function of the camera, so that you can send captured images within the detecting area to the FTP server, or email receiver.
+Select the Enable option to enable the motion detect trigger function of the camera, so that you can set Trigger Out function or send captured images within the detecting area to the FTP server and email receiver.
 You have to configure corresponding settings, such as FTP server and email server, to enable this feature.

-Schedule Profile: Select a schedule profile from the pull-down list.
-Action: Select the destination that the captured images will be sent to: Send Email, or FTP Upload.
+Schedule Profile: Select a schedule profile from the pull-down list

+- Action: Set the Trigger Out function or select the destination of the captured images: Send Email, or FTP Upload.